-Across the Melbourne Metropolitan region there are ample places to take your bike out and get amongst nature for enjoyment, fitness or that adrenaline rush.
-A long-time favourite with mountain bikers, Lysterfield offers a vast array of trails suitable for beginners and up.
-The relatively flatter terrain means the more hardcore descents are out, but also means the climbs aren’t overly arduous.
-Cross country enthusiasts will find a lot to appreciate here given the trail design, with plenty of opportunities to get the lactic acid right up hammering through singletrack.
+Throughout Victoria there are many great trail networks to take your bike out and get into nature for fitness or an adrenaline rush.
+A long-time favourite with mountain bikers in Melbourne, Lysterfield Park, offers 24 kilometres of trails suitable for beginners through to seasoned riders.
+The relatively flat terrain means the more hardcore descents are out, but also means the climbs aren’t overly arduous.
+Cross country riders will find a lot to love here, with plenty of opportunities to get the lactic acid right up hammering through singletrack.

 With the bulk of it nestled near the heart of Dromana on the Mornington Peninsula, the sprawling trail network at Arthurs Seat State Park offers both serious climbs and serious descents.
 Boasting an incredible amount of trail variety, this place is a must see for the discerning mountain biking enthusiast.
-Those seeking beautifully manicured and smooth trails may be in for a disappointment as Arthurs Seat offers a more natural, rooty, rocky and sandy environment.
+Arthurs Seat offers a natural, rooty, rocky and sandy trail environment.
 Every trail here is unique and every trail offers elevation, flow and serious pace through heavily wooded areas.
 Despite this, sightlines are typically very good and allow for the many drops and rooty, rocky sections to be taken with maximum enthusiasm.
-However the choppy, undulating terrain is also a good test of equipment – an entry level bike is going to be out of its element for most of here.
-This is most definitely an enthusiast environment – bring a full suspension bike and kneepads!
-There is only one dedicated climbing trail so access for most descents will be via some fairly steep and long fireroads.
+However the choppy, undulating terrain is also a good test of equipment – an entry level bike is going to be out of its element a lot the trails.
+This is most definitely an enthusiast environment – bring a full suspension bike and kneepads.